Skip to main content

 Configure the Workflow Input task

-• Variable name: document_text
+• Display name: document_text

 • Type: Text